shadeel-han/Class_Project/README.md

 # Class Project
 Past Class Project

-## Repo Status
+## Repository Status
-May upload but no more update to projects
+May upload playable or interesting projects but no more update to any details